 Canary Flex devices have a rechargeable battery designed to last months on a single charge with normal usage.

-How long the battery lasts depends on a number of factors, including Watch Live usage, how much motion activity is in the area, your Wi-Fi router/environment, the temperature, and placement of the device.
+How long the battery lasts and what defines normal usage depends on a number of factors, including Watch Live usage, how much motion activity is in the area, whether night vision is activated, your Wi-Fi router/environment, the temperature, and placement of the device.

 Motion detection and usage

-Canary Flex uses the most energy when recording motion—the more activity it is detecting daily and the longer it is activated, the more battery it will use.
+Canary Flex uses the most energy when recording motion with night vision activated—the more activity it is detecting daily and the longer it is activated, the more battery it will use.

 To reduce the frequency of recorded activity, configure your device to be set to private while in Home mode and turn on Auto-mode switching, especially if the device is indoors.
 You can customize Auto-mode switching in your Modes settings.